-Section one: Personal information $(0 \rightarrow 03)$
+Section one: Personal information $(01 \rightarrow 03)$

-It contains three items designed to obtain general information about the students' age, sex, the learning background as far as their secondary school studying background.
+It contains three items designed to obtain general information about the students'

-Section two: Students' general evaluation of their linguistic competence $(04 \rightarrow 06)$
+age, sex, the learning background as far as their secondary school studying background.

-This second section which consists of three questions is meant to provide us with students' general opinions and evaluations of their personal linguistic competence.
+Section two: Students' general evaluation of their linguistic competence $(04 \rightarrow 06)$ students' general opinions and evaluations of their personal linguistic competence.
 The attempt behind addressing these questions in this section is to test if communicative competence will be mentioned or no so to confirm or reject our hypothesis concerning its importance without directing the participants' opinions.